 Just because we have a dream, or a vision or prophetic word doesn’t mean we will see the whole picture.
 Like I mentioned above, Joseph was clueless what the process was going to be.

 His dreams only revealed a part of what God was going to do.

 You are not going to know everything that’s going to happen in your life.
 But what you do know is that God will be with you every single step of the way.
 It’s about trusting in Him.

 Love never fails.
 But where there are prophecies, they will cease; where there are tongues, they will be stilled; where there is knowledge, it will pass away.
 For we know in part and we prophesy in part, – 1 Corinthians 13:8-9

 Recapping The 7 Life Lessons from Joseph’s Dreams

-Here is a quick recap of what we learned in this article.
+Here is a quick recap of the key things we have learned from Joseph the dreamer!